rsouthwi/what-todo/README.md

 # what-todo
 This is the documentation around a project I'm using as a vehicle to learn new languages and framework.
 I'd like to build basically the same app although it may take different forms based on the language.
 The app will be a ToDo app, which is familiar and has a reasonable amount of complexity.

-This app must:
+### Project Requirements:
 * Have a way to create new lists
 * Have a way to view all lists
 * Be able to display a single list